-- If you have chronic health conditions, adhere to the treatment plan outlined by your doctor.
+- If you have chronic health conditions, follow the treatment plan outlined by your doctor.

 - If you have diabetes, inspect your feet every day for cuts, sores, or wounds.

-- Care for any cuts, sore, or wounds promptly to avoid infection.
+- Care for any cuts, sores, or wounds promptly to avoid infection.